AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 >[!NOTE]
 >
->Of the Activity Types where we expect a Program Id, if an activity is detected without a program, Marketo Measure will not accept that as an eligible touchpoint since we cannot have null Campaign values.
+>Of the Activity Types where we expect a Program Id, if an activity is detected without a program, [!DNL Marketo Measure] will not accept that as an eligible touchpoint since we cannot have null Campaign values.

 **Activity Types without Program Id**